-Your Audiologist may also use an approach based on soundenrichment and counselling.
-This can help you to better understand where tinnitus comes from, as well as the understand the reactions produced by other mechanisms in the body in response to tinnitus.
-This will allow you to gain knowledge and understanding of your tinnitus, and for you to have more control over your emotions and reactions to the tinnitus.
-Ultimately, you will place less importance and priority on the tinnitus which, in turn will help you to cope with the tinnitus more effectively.
+Another well-known management plan is Tinnitus Retraining Therapy (TRT).
+In TRT, emphasis is placed on soundenrichment and counselling.
+This can help you to better understand where tinnitus comes from, as well as to understand the reactions produced by other mechanisms in the body in response to the tinnitus.
+The goal of TRT is to gain knowledge and understanding of your tinnitus, and for you to have more control over your emotions and reactions to the tinnitus.
+Ultimately, you will place less importance and priority on the tinnitus which, in turn, will help you cope with the tinnitus more effectively.
+Sound Therapy is incorporated into TRT to provide a combined solution to tinnitus treatment.